 Available Financial Assistance

-Admission into an eligible program of study (i.e., a degree-granting program) is a primary criterion to receive financial aid funding.
-All Personal Enrichment status students are ineligible for financial aid.
-Most Guest, Prospective Degree status and Alumni Enrichment students are ineligible for financial aid – however, there are limited exceptions which may be applicable to specific situations.
-Students admitted via Guest, Prospective Degree or Teaching Certificate status should make an appointment with a Financial Aid Officer to discuss their specific admission status and financing options.
+Admission into an eligible program of study (i.e., a degree-granting program) is primary criterion to receive financial aid funding.
+All Personal Enrichment, English Proficiency, and Non-Candidate for Degree status students are ineligible for financial aid.
+Most Guest, Prospective Degree status, and Alumni Enrichment students are ineligible for financial aid – however, there are limited exceptions which may be applicable to specific situations.
+Students admitted via Guest, Prospective Degree, or Teaching Certificate status should contact the Office of Financial Aid and Scholarships to discuss their specific admission status and financing options.